 - Next, try changing directions.
-Give her a cue like “let’s go” or “with me” and change direction, mark and reward for a loose leash.
-This tactic also can be used if she starts getting ahead of you – when you switch direction, she’ll be behind you again, so you can build up the reinforcers again.
+Give them a cue like “let’s go” or “with me” and change direction, mark and reward for a loose leash.
+This tactic also can be used if they start getting ahead of you – when you switch direction, they’ll be behind you again, so you can build up the reinforcers again.

 Since you’ll be practicing these walking skills in your house or backyard at first, it can be helpful to practice without the leash first.
 Leashes sometimes cue the dog to pull if there is already a history of leash pulling on walks, and it can also be easier for you as the handler to focus on your marking/treating behaviors instead of worrying about which hand the leash should be in.

 Is your dog crossing in front of you to get the treat?
 Make sure you are delivering the treat at your side and not holding it out for the dog.
 Try treating behind your leg sometimes too to keep your dog from jumping in front in anticipation of the treat delivery.

 Small dogs can be wary of being near feet (after being stepped on one too many times!) – give your dog time to acclimate to this new version of walking with you by practicing without the leash first so they can move freely and get comfortable.

 U-turns can also be helpful if your dog is continuing to pull in front of you even after you stop

 When you need to get your dog’s attention, don’t pull them toward you with the leash.
 Instead, move toward your dog slowly while walking up the leash with your hands until you are right next to your dog.